sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

 MONODEVELOP

 MonoDevelop 5 would debug FieldWorks 9, but that's no longer easily installable.
-MonoDevelop 7 is installed in this vagrant, and can be jostled into running FW, but it is not a smooth experience.
+MonoDevelop 7 is installed in this vagrant, and can be jostled into running FW, but it is not as smooth an experience.
 For now you can use Visual Studio Code until we adjust FW for MonoDevelop 7.

 To set up MonoDevelop: Launch monodevelop.
 Choose File - Open, fwrepo/fw/RunFieldWorks.csproj.
 Choose Edit - Preferences.
 Click .NET Runtimes.
 Click Add.
 Click /opt/mono4-sil and Set as Default.
 Click OK.